The Vegan Society: History

 thousand copies.
 Watson was editor of The Vegan.
 In 1946, he became first president of The Vegan Society.
 Other presidents were William Collier in 1947, Frank Mayo in 1949 and Elsie Shrigley in 1951.
 In the late 1940s and 1950s The Vegan Society was affiliated with the International Vegetarian Union and took part in their international congresses.
 Despite clashing with the vegetarian movement through misunderstandings in its early years, by the late 1940s The Vegan Society worked in harmony with the Vegetarian Society and other organizations.
 In 1957, president John Heron lectured on veganism at a meeting in Colwyn Bay sponsored by the North Wales Vegetarian Society.

 The London Group of The Vegan Society was formed in 1945.
-It's secretary was Frank Mitchell (1889–1959) a chemist and Quaker.
+Its secretary was Frank Mitchell (1889–1959) a chemist and Quaker.
 In 1949, the Yorkshire Group of The Vegan Society held a meeting in Huddersfield.
 Mrs. M. B. Rawls a speaker at the meeting argued that the production of dairy and eggs were inseparable from cruelty.
 Eva Batt of The Vegan Society lectured on veganism at Eastbourne Central Library Lecture Hall in 1968.
 She talked about how plant proteins contain all the essential amino-acids and predicted that plant milks would have a future in the nutritional field.

 In 1988, The Vegan Society reported having 4000 members.